-After reportedly being valued at $3 billion by Facebook and then at $10 billion by Alibaba -- neither deal actually happened -- the ephemeral messaging service Snapchat is finally getting a revenue stream.
-After deliberating for more than a year on how to make money, its solution is the most unoriginal imaginable: Advertising.
-Though business founders and customers alike hate it, and web pioneers are sorry they helped it become so pervasive, adverts seem set to fund the Internet industry's future as well as its past.
+After reportedly being valued at $3 billion by Facebook and then at $10 billion by Alibaba -- neither deal actually happened -- the ephemeral message service Snapchat is finally going to get a revenue stream.
+After deliberating for more than a year on how to start making money, it fell back the on the most unoriginal scenario imaginable: advertising.
+Though business founders and customers alike hate it and Web pioneers are sorry they helped it become so dominant and pervasive, the ad-based business model appears to fuel the Internet industry's future as well as its past.

-Snapchat founder Evan Spiegel explored the in-application purchase model.
-That's used by the Japanese messenger Line, which makes most of its money selling stickers: Snapchat's customers, mostly aged 13 to 25, might go for it.
-He considered "native advertising" -- a cute expression for ads masquerading as content.
-He talked about supporting upcoming artists and actors by letting them create ads that would have a value to users.
-Instead, he appears to have opted for standard pre-roll ads.
-According to a Wall Street Journal report, the company will launch a service called SnapChat Discovery showing users news stories preceded by ads.
-You'll have to hold your thumb on the phone screen to see the news, so you can't avoid the pre-rolls.
+Snapchat founder Evan Spiegel explored the in-app purchase model, like that of the Japanese messenger Line, which makes most of its money selling stickers: Snapchat's main demographic, 13 to 25, might go for it.
+He thought about "native advertising" -- a nice expression for ads masquerading as content.
+He talked bout supporting upcoming artists and actors by letting them create ads that would have a value to users.
+Instead of all that, there will apparently be more or less standard pre-roll ads.
+According to a Wall Street Journal report, the company is going to launch a service called SnapChat Discovery which will show users news stories preceded by ads.
+You'd have to hold down your thumb on the prone screen to see the news, so you wouldn't miss the pre-rolls.

 To a user, that's an unpleasant bit of manipulation, just like Google's Adwords which 41 percent of searchers perceive as organic search results, or Facebook's infamous mood-programming experiment.
-The ad model -- with implications including massive data collection and tricking users into clicking on information they never asked for -- is legitimate, but it feels dishonest to most people outside the advertising industry.
+The ad model -- with all its implications like massive data collection and various attempts to trick users into clicking on information they never asked for -- is legitimate, but it feels dishonest to most people outside the advertizing industry.
 Internet users accept it because it gives them access to free stuff, but try to cheat it in return by not clicking on ads, though they are no match for Google.
-I know people who claim they have never clicked on an ad; I also know I've been beaten at this game numerous times by companies who are making a bigger effort to win than I am.
+I know people who claim they have never clicked on an ad, but I also know that I've been beaten at this game numerous times by people who are making a bigger effort to win than I am.

-The builders of some of the first money-making internet sites are unhappy with the turn the Web has taken.
-Designer and programming guru Maciej Ceglowski made a poignant presentation about it in the German city of Duesseldorf in May, speckled with pictures of cute animals to take his listeners' minds off the depressing content.
-His argument was that company founders were selling their investors a story -- the promise of ever more targeted ads.
+People who built some of the first money-making Internet sites are unhappy with the turn things have taken.
+Web design and programming guru Maciej Ceglowski made a poignant presentation about it in the German city of Duesseldorf in May, which he interspersed with pictures of cute animals to take his listeners' minds off the depressing content.
+His argument was that founders were selling their investors a storyline -- the promise of ever more targeted ads.
 "Investor storyline is a cancer on our industry," he said.
 "To make it work, to keep the edifice of promises from tumbling down, companies have to constantly find ways to make advertising more invasive and ubiquitous."

 If I had to guess, that's roughly the story of SnapChat, too.
-There's only so much time investors will give a startup without revenue; so speeches about supporting young artists are out one day and plain old ads are in.
+There's only so much time investors will give a startup without revenues, so speeches about supporting young artists are our one day and plain old ads are in.

-Zuckerman now says advertising was the web's "original sin."
-He hopes micropayments to support content creators, subscriptions, even crowdfunding might help undo some of the damage ads have done to the Web -- and are now doing to the app industry.
-He highlights Ceglowski's current service, Pinboard.in, a bookmarking site that you pay a small one-time fee to sign up for.
-Facebook's WhatsApp is also adamant about using that model, rather than its parent company's ad-driven one.
+Zuckerman now says advertizing was the Web's "original sin."
+He hopes models like micropayments to support content creators, subscriptions and even crowdfunding might help undo some of the damage founders' tendency to fall back on ads has done to the Web -- and is now doing to the app industry.
+He points to the example of Ceglowski's current service, Pinboard.in, a bookmarking site that you pay a small one-time fee to sign up for.
+Facebook's WhatsApp is also adamant about using that model and not its parent company Facebook's ad-driven one.

-I hope advertising loses.
-The current dominance of the ad model, and the associated quest for better targeting, is at odds with the growing competition for user attention.
-Perhaps, as people clean up their digital lives, they'll someday only use the services they want and need enough to pay for, be it news, messaging, or live-content streaming.
-Otherwise, why is YouTube, which has lately turned into pre-roll hell, planning a subscription-based, ad-free service?
+I'd like to hope models such as these will eventually win out.
+The current dominance of the ad model, and the quest for more ad targeting, is at odds with the growing competition for user attention.
+Perhaps, as people clean up their digital lives, they will someday only use the services they want and need enough to pay for.
+That goes for news, messaging, live content streaming.
+Otherwise why is YouTube, which has lately turned into pre-roll hell, planning to roll out a subscription-based, ad-free service?
 Movement toward healthier models has to start somewhere.